kylewreyes/parseltongue/README.md

 - Dealing with each restriction given by the user
 - Scraping data to match with user inputs

+Approved - algorithm for computing "score" of trip and ranking should be the main component.

 ### Idea 3 - Parseltongue (Efficient Academic Paper Parsing)
 The Problem
 - Research is difficult, and having to read through pages of repetitive content is a waste of time and resources.
 Especially considering that the most “useful” part of any given paper is generally buried amidst a mass of context and other unrelated content, it would be helpful to be able to parse and filter papers for their most salient content.